BOSULIF- bosutinib monohydrate tablet, film coated

 In a dedicated renal impairment trial, a single dose of BOSULIF 200 mg was administered with food to 26 subjects with mild (CLcr: 51 to 80 mL/min), moderate (CLcr: 30 to 50 mL/min) or severe renal impairment (CLcr less than 30 mL/min) and to 8 subjects with normal renal function.
 Creatinine Clearance for category classification was calculated by the Cockcroft-Gault formula.
 Subjects with moderate and severe renal impairment had a 35% and 60% increase in AUC compared to subjects with normal renal function, respectively.
 Bosutinib exposure was not changed in subjects with mild renal impairment.
 The BOSULIF dose should be reduced in patients with severe (CLcr less than 30 mL/min) or moderate (CLcr between 30 to 50 mL/min) renal impairment [see Dosage and Administration (2.1) and Use in Specific Populations (8.7)].

-In a cross-over trial of 24 healthy volunteers, a single dose of 500 mg of BOSULIF was either administered alone or in combination with six daily doses of 600 mg of rifampin under fed conditions.
+In a cross-over drug-drug interaction trial in healthy subjects (n=22), a single dose of 500 mg BOSULIF was administered alone or in combination with six daily doses of 600 mg rifampin under fed conditions.
 Rifampin decreased bosutinib Cmax and AUC by 86% and 94%, respectively [see Dosage and Administration (2.5) and Drug Interactions (7.2)].

 pH Altering Medications